raspberrypi/documentation/faqs/README.md

 ### What are the dimensions of the Raspberry Pi?

 The Raspberry Pi Model B versions measure 85.60mm x 56mm x 21mm (or roughly 3.37″ x 2.21″ x 0.83″), with a little overlap for the SD card and connectors which project over the edges.
 They weigh 45g.
 The Pi Zero and Pi Zero W measure 65mm x 30mm x 5.4mm (or roughly 2.56″ x 1.18″ x 0.20″) and weigh 9g.
-For the mechanical outlines, please see the documentation [here](./hardware/raspberrypi/mechanical/README.md)
+For the mechanical outlines, please see the documentation [here](../hardware/raspberrypi/mechanical/README.md)

 <a name="pi-performance"></a>

-## Performance
+## Performancef

 ### How powerful is it?